 The OCP Signal table for the profile shows which signals may be included, when they are included, and what their width is.
 All of these are determined by the WIP attribute values (and the OCP configuration parameters that are determined by the attribute values).

-X.6 Wxx Semantics – This subsection describes any added meaning to the signals or metadata that are not inferred from the OCP configuration parameters and thus the OCP specification.
+X.6 Www Semantics – This subsection describes any added meaning to the signals or metadata that are not inferred from the OCP configuration parameters and thus the OCP specification.

-X.7 Wxx Infrastructure Coping – Interface specific guidance on how the infrastructure needs to cope with the application worker chosen attributes.
+X.7 Www Infrastructure Coping – Interface specific guidance on how the infrastructure needs to cope with the application worker chosen attributes.
 (E.g. generics, generators, and requirements).

 Use cases and examples not part of the normative specification are located outside the profile definition sections.